Flagship case study

 Already solid

-The public version ties assets, inspections, work orders, imports, reports, and roles to the selected map record.
+Assets, inspections, work orders, imports, reports, and roles tie to the selected map record.

 Public limits

-The public page uses municipal-style sample data and has no real accounts, permissions, audit trails, offline sync, or GIS feeds.
+Sample data only; no accounts, permissions, audit trails, offline sync, or GIS feeds.

 Production work

-A real deployment would need auth, roles, import validation, audit logs, offline conflict handling, device tests, map monitoring, and sharper errors.
+Production needs auth, roles, import validation, audit logs, offline conflicts, device tests, map monitoring, and clearer errors.

 Security and ops

-Operational data would need tenant isolation, least-privilege access, PII review, backups, logs, and alerts for sync, import, and map failures.
+Operational data needs tenant isolation, least privilege, PII review, backups, logs, and alerts.

 02 / What I built

-• Modeled assets, inspections, work orders, imports, reports, and team roles around field-crew and supervisor tasks.
+• Modeled assets, inspections, work orders, imports, reports, and roles around field tasks.

-• Built a map-first asset path with status filtering, selected-asset panels, and direct inspection/work-order screens.
+• Built a map-first asset path with filters, selected panels, and inspection/work-order screens.

-• Designed sample data relationships so the app can represent municipal-style operations without exposing real field records.
+• Used sample relationships to show municipal-style operations without real records.

-• Documented public boundaries and production needs, including authentication, role permissions, offline sync, audit logs, validation, and mobile field testing.
+• Documented public limits and production needs: auth, roles, offline sync, audit logs, validation, and device testing.

-• Framed the case study so reviewers can evaluate product modeling, map UI decisions, and production gaps without opening the app.
+• Framed product modeling, map UI decisions, and production gaps before the app link.

-External and target-architecture concepts include MapLibre and a Supabase-style relational model.
-The public app uses sample hydrant-style records rather than real municipal operating data or a production backend.
+Uses MapLibre and Supabase-style concepts with sample records, not real municipal data or a production backend.

 03 / Problem